Juanvvc/crypto/slides/13-bec.md

 -->

-## Signing / encypting emails: PGP
+## Signing / encrypting emails: PGP

 Your contacts send their public keys to you manually.
 All communications from a contact must be signed using one of the accepted keys.